Take Your Team to New Heights

 This Is (the Story of) NPR

 Fresh Air.
 Car Talk.
 Morning Edition.
 If you’re feeling warm and fuzzy, then you’re probably a fan of National Public Radio.
-While you may know all the programs and can actually hear the voice of Terry Gross or Steve Inskeep in your head right now, you may not know that the concept for National Public Radio was born within the storied walls of the Wingspread Retreat and Executive Conference Center, in Racine, Wisconsin.
+While you may know all the programs and can actually hear the voice of Terry Gross or Steve Inskeep in your head right now, you may not know that the concept for National Public Radio was born within the storied walls of The Johnson Foundation's Wingspread, in Racine, Wisconsin.

 In the late 60s, the radio industry was struggling to remain relevant.
 In 1967, the Carnegie Commission on Educational Television concluded a successful two-year campaign to acquire public funding for educational television when Congress, under President Johnson, passed the Public Television Act.
 Challenged yet again by the seemingly insurmountable visual appeal of the flourishing medium of television, the fate of radio seemed sealed.